02 Mar 2018 Muni Bonds: The Price Is Not Enough

 Conflicts of Interest – if underwriters know that the issue price is artificially low, they have an incentive to hold the bonds when secondary market trading begins, and then sell them at a profit once the price rises.

 Use of Comparables – underwriters make their pricing recommendation based on set of comparables, such as issue prices for similar bonds.
 Thus, if Muni Bonds are systematically underpriced, the trend becomes self-perpetuating.

 Information Asymmetries – issuers often do not have the market knowledge to price their bonds accurately, and hence have to rely on the underwriters’ recommendation.

 Food for Thought

-- Why, in the age of electronic exchanges and exchange traded funds (ETFs), are bonds in such a large market not issues through electronic auction?
+Why, in the age of electronic exchanges and exchange traded funds (ETFs), are bonds in such a large market not issued through electronic auction?

 In the light of this evidence, particularly given its implications for taxpayers, it is surprising that very few issuers have taken action to improve the pricing of their own securities.

 The sample is restricted to non-taxable, fixed coupon bonds, with notional sizes of $50m or greater.